 Matthew 18 deals with personal offenses – not public errors or pastoral misconduct.
 That’s a whole different ball game, one better suited for passages like 1 Timothy 5:20, which instructs churches on handling sinning elders in a very public manner.
 Yet, many misuse Matthew 18 as a blanket policy for all types of disagreements, leading to its weaponization.

-As Julie Roys aptly said in the article she published in the aftermath of the controversy, piritual abusers routinely use Matthew 18 to keep misconduct and scandal from becoming public.”
+As Julie Roys aptly said in the article she published in the aftermath of the controversy, spiritual abusers routinely use Matthew 18 to keep misconduct and scandal from becoming public.”

 Leaders, in their mischief, have brandished it to silence dissent, ensuring their narrative remains unchallenged and their power, unchecked, all the while gaslighting sincere believers who sound the alarm with legit concerns.